 Now, let’s get into the rookie draft.
 This should be five rounds and in a linear format (non-snake) determined by the reverse order of the previous season’s standings (or some variation of this to prevent tanking).

 Each year, the rookie draft will occur at some point during the offseason and will include that season’s incoming rookie class.
 This draft can occur before or after the NFL Draft.
-Obviously, the NFL Draft and player landing spots can heavily impact fantasy values.
+Obviously, the draft and player landing spots can heavily impact fantasy values.

 As you may have guessed based on the previous section, I strongly prefer to have the rookie draft after the NFL Draft.
 While there is something to be said about predicting landing spots and how a player will perform, that’s not something I consider to really be part of the game.
 The goal of fantasy football is to predict how players will perform.

 The skill is in predicting performance, not getting lucky by a player landing on a team where he ends up with more value than expected.
-However, there is nothing inherently wrong with a league having its rookie draft prior to the NFL Draft.
+However, there’s nothing inherently wrong with a league having its rookie draft prior to the NFL Draft.
 It’s purely personal preference.

 Waivers and Rookie Drafts